Transfer Student Admissions

 General Transfer Admission Pathway

-For students who are unable to meet the specific requirements for the Direct-to-Major Pathway, it is still possible to pursue Economics as a major, but only admission to the UW.
-Prospective transfer students can follow the instructions and timeline for UW's general transfer admission process.
-When offered admission and enrolled at the UW, the student can work to complete any missing requirements, and then aim to apply to the Department of Economics through its general admission process for UW students.
+For students who are unable to meet the specific requirements for the Direct-to-Major Pathway, it is still possible to pursue Economics as a major.
+If offered admission to UW, the student can work to complete any missing requirements and then apply to the Department of Economics through its general admission process for UW students.

-A common scenario that leads to pursuing the General Transfer Admission Pathway: University of X does not offer an equivalent course to UW's ECON 200, ECON 201, STAT 311, MATH 124-126, and/or English Composition.
-Student can still pursue the UW's General Transfer Admission process, gain admission, enroll at the UW, and then plan to apply to the Department of Economics during a future cycle.
+For example, a common situation is that a student's current school does not offer an equivalent course to UW's ECON 200/ 201, STAT 311, or MATH 124-126.
+This student can still pursue the UW's General Transfer Admission process, enroll at the UW, and then plan to apply to the Department of Economics during a future cycle.

 Applying to the University of Washington